geopython/pygeoapi/docs/source/html-templating.rst

 Your templates folder should mimic the same file names and structure of the default pygeoapi templates.
 Otherwise, you will need to modify ``api.py`` accordingly.

+Note that you need only copy and edit the templates you are interested in updating.
+For example, if you are only interested in updating the ``landing_page.html`` template, then create your own version of the only that same file.
+When pygeoapi detects that a custom HTML template is being used, it will look for the custom template in ``server.templates.path``.
+If it does not exists, pygeoapi will render the default HTML template for the given endpoint/requuest.

 Linking to a static file in your HTML templates can be done using Jinja syntax and the exposed ``config['server']['url']``:

 .. code-block:: html